 The support of generous anonymous donors ensures that The Censored Press will be a sustainable publishing imprint.
 Its development is guided by a distinguished founding editorial board that includes Mischa Geracoulis, Mickey Huff, Veronica Liu, Nora Barrows-Friedman, Andy Lee Roth, T.M.
 Scruggs, and Dan Simon.

-STATE OF THE FREE PRESS 2022: The News That Didn’t Make the News—And Why
+The News That Didn’t Make the News—And Why